-- (g) Notwithstanding anything to the contrary in section 13, any failure of the Tribe to remit the payments referenced in subdivision (a) pursuant to subdivisions (b), (c), (d), (e) and (f) will entitle the State to immediately seek injunctive relief in federal or state court, at the State's election, to compel the payments, plus accrued interest thereon at the rate of 1.0% per month, or the maximum rate permitted by state law for delinquent payments owed to the State, whichever is less; and further, the Tribe expressly consents to be sued in either court and waives its right to assert sovereign immunity against the State in any such proceeding.
-Failure to make timely payment shall be deemed a material breach of this Compact. - (h) This section constitutes a "section 4.3.1" within the meaning of article 6.5 (commencing with section 63048.6) of Chapter 2 of Division 1 of Title 6.7 of the California Government Code.
+- (e) Notwithstanding anything to the contrary in section 13, any failure of the Tribe to remit the payments referenced in subdivision (a) pursuant to subdivisions (b), (c), and (d) will entitle the State to immediately seek injunctive relief in federal or state court, at the State's election, to compel the payments, plus accrued interest thereon at the rate of 1.0% per month, or the maximum rate permitted by State law for delinquent payments owed to the State, whichever is less; and further, the Tribe expressly consents to be sued in either court and waives its right to assert sovereign immunity against the State in any such proceeding to enforce said payment obligations.
+Failure to make timely payment shall be deemed a material breach of this Compact. - (f) If the State Director of Finance decides, in his or her discretion, to assign, in whole or in part, the Tribe's payments referenced in subdivision (a) to a third party for purposes of securitizing the income stream in the form of bonds that can be issued to investors, the Tribe will use reasonable efforts and cooperate in good faith to aid the issuance of said bonds in accordance with Exhibit B.

+(g) This section constitutes a "Section 4.3.3" within the meaning of article 6.5 (commencing with section 63048.6) of Chapter 2 of Division 1 of Title 6.7 of the California Government Code.

 Sec.
 4.4.
-Tribal Exclusivity
+Exclusivity.

-In recognition of the Tribe's agreement to make the payments specified in section 4.3.3 and section 5.0, the Tribe shall have the following rights:
+In recognition of the Tribe's agreement to make the payments specified in section 4.3.3 and section 5, the Tribe shall have the following rights: